-MyGoldCare is Gold Coast Health Plan’s palliative care program that is available for qualified Plan members.
+MyGoldCare is Gold Coast Health Plan's (GCHP) palliative care program for qualified Plan members.

-Palliative care is specialized medical care for people with a terminal illness.
+Palliative care is specialized medical care for people with advanced conditions or serious illnesses.
 It is a way of providing care that addresses the difficulty of treatment with a unique focus on patient choice and improving quality of life for both the patient and the family.
 A palliative care team works with patients and families to determine what is most important to them in managing their illness.
-This type of care is focused on providing relief from the symptoms, reducing the stress of a serious illness, and addressing the physical, intellectual, emotional, social and spiritual needs of GCHP’s members in the most compassionate way possible.
+This type of care focuses on providing relief from the symptoms, reducing the stress of a serious illness, and addressing the physical, intellectual, emotional, social and spiritual needs of our members in the most compassionate way possible.

 More information on MyGoldCare:

 GCHP will provide palliative care services to all members who elect and qualify under the general eligibility and disease-specific criteria of the MyGoldCare program.
-A provider memorandum that provides descriptions of the covered conditions is located here on the GCHP website.
+Here is a provider memorandum that provides descriptions of the covered conditions.

-If you believe a patient qualifies for MyGoldCare, the referring provider can refer directly to one of GCHP’s MyGoldCare palliative care providers.
+If you believe a you or a family member qualifies for MyGoldCare, the referring provider can refer directly to one of GCHP's MyGoldCare palliative care providers.
 A prior authorization is not required for palliative care.